 The first question you have to ask yourself before buying outdoor furniture is: what kind of activities you want to carry out on your balcony?

 If your answer is to relax and unwind then the must-have piece could be a hammock or a comfy outdoor sofa.
 If you want to create a dining area, a table plus chairs cannot be missing.
 If instead, you are planning to receive friends you might want to opt for cushions, poufs, or beanbags.
 Either way, keep it uncluttered: go for few but good-quality pieces of furniture.
 Let’s have a look at some furniture pieces!

 Furniture to create a beautiful dining area

-TIPS: for small balconies “foldable” is a magic word.
+For small balconies “foldable” is a magic word.
 Choose space-saving pieces such as foldable hanging tables.
-Fermob created the Bistro table that sits 2 people and that collapses when you are done using it.
+For example, Fermob created the Bistro table that sits 2 people and that collapses when you are done using it.

 Furniture to receive guests